 Default and arrears on fee payments have, to date, been of minimal importance.
-Fee income surpluses and the selling of stocks at a profit have enabled CORES to gradually build up its financial reserves, which are expected to have totaled £66.5 million at year-end 2005.
+Fee income surpluses and the selling of stocks at a profit have enabled CORES to gradually build up its financial reserves, which are expected to have totaled €78.2 million at year-end 2006.
 CORES borrows funds in the financial markets to finance the purchase of oil stocks.
 It has easy access to the international financial markets, which reflects the state support ensured by its legal framework.
-CORES' outstanding long-term debt was an estimated £671.5 million at year-end 2005, bearing no currency risk.
+CORES' outstanding long-term debt was €650.4 million at year-end 2006 and budgeted at €1.6 billion for 2007, bearing no currency risk.
+The debt increase will finance CORES' legal requirement to build up 45 days of oil reserves.